Why you want to understand Fringe Benefits Tax

 Under the FBT law, a fringe benefit comes into play when one of the categories of benefits (see below) is provided by an employer, an “associate” of an employer, or a third party under arrangement with either of the former.

 An employer is seen to be providing a fringe benefit if, for example, it:

 - Permits an employee to use a work vehicle for private purposes

 - Provides a loan to the employee with interest charged (even a minimal level of interest)

 - Reimburses a worker for a private expense, such as school fees

 The Tax Office has several different categories of fringe benefits, including:

-- residual benefits (that is, other benefits not covered by the above).
+Residual Benefits (that is, other benefits not covered in this list)

 Payments not deemed to be fringe benefits

 Salary of course is not a fringe benefit, and neither is a super contribution.
 Entitlements under employee share acquisition schemes are not deemed to be a fringe benefit, nor are termination payments.